 The days grow shorter as we approach the winter solstice, and the nights get cooler, so come prepared with layers.

 You’ll want to pack proper closed-toe footwear like boots with a good grip to stay warm and upright on your visit.
-Wool socks are a go-to to keep your feet dry, and we recommend bringing extra pairs in case there’s wet snow.
+Wool socks are a go-to for keeping your feet dry, and we recommend bringing extra pairs in case of wet snow.